 Nam Viet Vo, PhD

-Dr. Vo received his PhD degree with Dr. Michael Chamberlin in molecular biology and biochemistry from the University of California at Berkeley in 1998, and completed his post-doctoral training in molecular virology with the Howard Hughes Investigator Dr. Michael Lai at the University of Southern California in 2003.
-Prior to arriving at Pitt, Dr. Vo held a position as an instructor in microbiology at Contra Costa College (2005-2006) and as an Assistant Specialist with Dr. Caroline Kane at the University of California at Berkeley (2003-2006).
+Dr. Vo received his Ph.D. degree with Dr. Michael Chamberlin in Molecular Biology and Biochemistry from the University of California at Berkeley in 1998.
+He completed his post-doctoral training with the Howard Hughes Investigator Dr. Michael Lai at the University of Southern California in 2003.
+He joined as faculty member of the Department of Orthopaedic Surgery at the University of Pittsburgh in 2006.

 View a list of Dr. Vo’s publications here.